gromprops/Helldivers-2-StratagemBall/README.md

 **Safety & Care Instructions**

 -   Keep the Stratagem Ball dry and away from extreme heat.
--  The Stratagem Ball uses a
+-  The Stratagem Ball uses a motor to open and close - do not force the Ball open/close against the motor.
 -   DO NOT throw the Stratagem Ball.
-There are delicate electronics and mechanical parts that may be damaged by impact.
+The delicate electronics and mechanical parts that may be damaged by impact.
 -   Avoid charging the device for more than 24 hours at a time, as this can potentially degrade the battery life.

 ## **Powering the Stratagem Ball**